-Dealing with this question, my intention is to underline the false dichotomy between the meaning of legality and illegality when it comes to difficult questions on the contemporary total War on Terror(ism), which shapes the actual state of global crisis, and at the same time escapes the real political questions that we should face.
-Freedom appears at this point as a fundamental and arbitrary notion of neoliberal society, a notion that justifies the state of war (consisting of all recent and actual political, economical, social crises) and develops through it further "liberal" interests and inequalities.
-The actual means of democratic defense of humanity, such as: military interventions, austerity measures, refugee policies, humanitarian aid, migration laws, human rights, etc., are discursively and ideologically based on the meaning of freedom.
-Those means (co) produce the neoliberal mechanisms of global governmentality, as well as the permanent state of crisis, conflict and terror.Such inverted-horizons of freedom exclude any critical way of thinking, educating, organizing, resisting, and living outside the neoliberal concept of legality today.
-The false choice between legal and illegal means of social resistance, of political struggle for freedom opens up questions on the limits of political, theoretical and artistic practices as well the question of resisting responsibility and revolutionary subjectivity.
-Following the red thread of recent theoretical and art-theory works, this text looks for the meaning of freedom, which is antagonistically contextualized by neoliberal and revolutionary understandings of contemporary permanent war today.
-The war that made people lives illegal.
+It is difficult to understand the meaning of the dichotomy between the dichotomy and the illegality, but it is difficult to understand the meaning of the dichotomy. time escapes the real political questions that we should face.
+Freedom appears at this point as a fundamental and arbitrary notion of neoliberal society, a notion that justifies the state of war, and liberal interests and inequalities.
+The United States is a member of the United Nations Security Council, which is a member of the United Nations Security Council.
+Those means (co) produce the neoliberal mechanisms of global governmentality, as well as the permanent state of crisis, conflict and terror.Such inverted-horizons of freedom exclude any other critical way of thinking, educating, organizing, resisting, and living outside the neoliberal concept of legality today.
+The false choice between legal and illegal means of social resistance, political struggle for freedom, and the question of resisting responsibility and revolutionary subjectivity.
+It is the antagonistic contextualized by neoliberal and revolutionary understandings of contemporary permanent war today.
+The war is made illegal.

 The State of Permanent War

-The prevailing apparatus of the neoliberal state, constructed through the model of arbitrary freedom and its manipulative liberal values, does not produce only class, race, gender and many other social / economic / political / cultural diversifications through the oppressive politics of identity and its economy of brutal exploitation, but rather "human waste" (human-as-waste) through administrative and managing mechanisms of the contemporary war: permanent and global.
-There are at least three theoretical cross-referential understanding of the meaning of "human waste": symbolic, bio-political, and politico-economic.
-The first two approaches re/produce social order that is achieved through inscription of pollution, danger, redundancy, contamination into the Other by violent means of so-called social purification and protection (intervention).
-The difference is in the individual or collective constitution of humans-as-waste as a threat at the level of the population.
+The prevailing apparatus of the neoliberal state is constructed through the model of arbitrary freedom and its manipulative liberal values, does not produce only class, race, gender and many other social / economic / political / cultural diversities through the oppressive politics of identity and its economy of brutal exploitation, but rather "human waste" through administrative and managing mechanisms of the contemporary war: permanent and global.
+There is at least three theoretical cross-referential understanding of the meaning of "human waste": symbolic, bio-political, and politico-economic.
+The first two approaches are the so-called social purification and protection (intervention) of pollution, pollution, contamination into the other by violent means.
+The difference is the individual or collective constitution of humans-as-waste as a threat to the level of the population.
 The Marxist critique is based on a third politico-economic approach, which examines humans-as-waste as a byproduct of the capitalist mode of production.

-Marina Gržinić's definition of the war-state shaped by force, violence, and fear is the most precise definition of the neoliberal state, the definition that goes beyond the historical meaning of the fascist state in order to underline "what the major logic of dominance in the world today is, and this logic is the logic of war. " According to Gržinić the war-state has elements of historical fascism, such as: "a sovereign leader, people, death as the management of life ", but also elements of present neoliberalism, such as: individual freedom and autonomy as a crucial right.
-Referring to Santiago López Petit, she explains the notion of postmodern fascism as a form of self-governmentality based on the self-management of a proper autonomy of differences for which the cohesive element is war.Such a war-state twists the meaning of the capitalist nation-state in order to "sterilize the Other, evacuate the conflict from public space and neutralize the political" constantly demanding: "a proliferation of unbelievable" freedom "of particularities" for which the best example is the reconciling agenda of human rights, which keeps strong borders of power between central and peripheral identities.
+Marina Gržinić's definition of the war-state shaped by force, violence, and fear is the most precise definition of the neoliberal state, the definition that goes beyond the historical meaning of the fascist state. logic is the logic of war. " According to Gržinić, there are elements of historical fascism, such as" Sovereign leader, people, death as the management of life ", neoliberalism, such as individual freedom and autonomy as a crucial right.
+Referring to Santiago López Petit, She explains the notion of postmodern fascism as a form of self-government based on the self-management of a proper autonomy of differences.Such a w-state twists the meaning of the capitalist nation-state in order to "sterilize the Other, evacuate the conflict from public space and neutralize the political" constantly demanding: "Proliferation of unbelievable" freedom "of particularities" for which the best example is the reconciling agenda of human rights, which keeps strong borders of power between central and peripheral identities.

-Following historical events, we can say that global or total war officially started in response to the attacks on September 11, 2001, when the Bush administration initiated an international military campaign known as the War on Terror (or the War on Terrorism).
-Led by the United States and the United Kingdom with NATO support, the War on Terror was waged initially against al-Qaeda and other terrorist organizations but soon expanded to include Saddam Hussein and Iraq and so forth.
-The attacks on the World Trade Center and the Pentagon were transformed into occasions to abuse and manipulate collective grief, to reduce it to a national desire for vengeance for which freedom and democracy became exportable commodities: "commodities that can be sold or imposed upon entire populations whose resistances are aggressively suppressed by the military [...].
-Bloodshed and belligerence in the name of freedom and democracy!"
-Appropriating the idea of freedom and democracy while making use of the permanent financial crises and fear of terror, the neoliberal means of war production prevent(ed) any radical possibility of political subjectivization against the war on terror or the possibility of confronting its permanency.
-Catherine Hass points out that: the contemporary war is necessarily a permanent one, because there is no intrinsic political, subjective goal that would determine its end THE PEACE.
-The question that appears in the title of her PhD thesis "Qu' appelle-t -on une guerre ?
-Enquête sur le nom de guerre aujourd' hui " (What does the name war stand for today?) testifies to this current state of war, its permanence and necessity, the purpose of which, as emphasized by Catharine Hass, is not the achievement of peace, because the diﬀerentiation between war and peace doesn't exist anymore.Such contemporary global war, as a war without limits, is managed by other political conditions, such as: legal military intervention, arms-trade agreements in the name of freedom, and the defense of democracy and human rights.
+Following historical events, we can say that global or total war officially started in response to the attacks on September 11, 2001, when the Bush administration initiated an international military campaign known as the War on Terrorism.
+Led by the United States and the United States, NATO support, the War on Terror was waged against Al Qaeda and other terrorist organizations, but Saddam Hussein and Iraq and so forth.
+The attacks on the World Trade Center and the Pentagon were transformed into occasions to abuse and manipulate the collective grief, to reduce it to a national desire for vengeance and democracy became exportable commodities: "commodities that can be sold or imposed upon entire populations whose resistances are aggressively suppressed by the military [...].
+It is important to note that there is no evidence of any possibility of a terrorist attack or a terrorist attack.
+Catherine Hass points out that the contemporary war is a permanent one because there is no intrinsic political, the question that Appears in the title of each PhD thesis is " Qi ' appelle-t -one une guerre ?
+Enquête sur le nom de guerre Aujourd ' hui " Because the difference between the two is the same, it is not the same as the truth, war and peace does not exist anymore.Such contemporary global war, as a war without limits, is managed by other political conditions, such as: legal military intervention, arms-trade agreements in the name of freedom, and the defense of democracy and human rights.

-The definition of "war-state" as well as contemporary war today leads us to the conclusion that neoliberality of global capitalism is the formative ideology of the total war that produces a permanent state of economic, political and social crisis, as well "human waste."
-Today, with the imperative of democratic citizenship, the self-righteous first world politics serves to justify and pacify repressive forms of the new final solution.
-By introducing a new binary opposition: illegal/legal, while claiming human rights as a tool of neoliberal systematic restructuration, this final solution offers false, but also the ultimate choice between the permanent war for global security (in other words, WOT) and any radical form of resistance to the neoliberal fist world society (preemptively signified as a terrorist or illegal one).
+The definition of "war-state" as well as contemporary war leads us to the conclusion that neoliberality is a form of ideology of the total war that produces a permanent state of economic, social and political crisis, with the imperative of democratic citizenship, It serves the just-right and first-world politics and pacify repressive forms of the new final solution.
+This is the ultimate choice between the two systems, and it is possible for the system to be able to do the same thing. a radical form of resistance to the neoliberal fist world society (preemptively signified as a terrorist or illegal one).
 Instead of such choice,we should point out the following questions: Who are all those illegal, undocumented, non-allowed, non-belonging, non-xyz "bastards" who resist or just stay outside those legalized neoliberal oppressive structures?
 What if only "being illegal" can break through the repressive neoliberal system of the global inequality that we live in?
-Or simply: How to (re) build an idea of social revolution, or make a radical collective change today beyond all those appropriated / abused notions of freedom, as well beyond recycled / emptied vocabulary which is coming from the history of previous revolutionary struggles and resistances?
+Or simply: How to (re) build an idea of social revolution, or make a radical collective change today or beyond all those appropriated / abused notions of freedom, as well as recycled / emptied vocabulary which is coming from the history of previous revolutionary struggles and resistances? non-xyz "bastards" who resist or just stay outside those legalized neoliberal oppressive structures?What if only "being illegal" can break through the repressive neoliberal system of the global inequality that we live in?
+Or simply: How to (re) build an idea of social revolution, or make a radical collective change today or beyond all those appropriated / abused notions of freedom, as well as recycled / emptied vocabulary which is coming from the history of previous revolutionary struggles and resistances? non-xyz "bastards" who resist or just stay outside those legalized neoliberal oppressive structures?
+What if only "being illegal" can break through the repressive neoliberal system of the global inequality that we live in?Or simply: How to (re) build an idea of social revolution, or make a radical collective change today or beyond all those appropriated / abused notions of freedom, as well as recycled / emptied vocabulary which is coming from the history of previous revolutionary struggles and resistances?

 WHAT IS THE MEANING OF FREEDOM?